mr-lovalova/datapipeline/README.md

   - Stage 6: vectors assembled (no postprocess)
   - Stage 7: vectors + postprocess transforms
   - Use `--log-level DEBUG` for progress bars, `--log-level INFO` for spinner + prints, or the default (`WARNING`) for minimal output.
+  - Ensures build artifacts are current before streaming; the build step only runs when the configuration hash changes.
 - `jerry serve --project <project.yaml> --out-transport stdout --out-format json-lines --limit N [--include-targets] [--log-level LEVEL] [--run name]`
   - Applies postprocess transforms and optional dataset split before emitting.
   - Use `--out-transport fs --out-format json-lines --out-path build/vectors.jsonl` (or `csv`, `pickle`, etc.) to write artifacts to disk instead of stdout.